ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 drops, point a discard spell at my opponent every so often, and eventually draw into what I need for a clean storm kill and finish them off around turn 6 or 7.

--2 Preordain, -1 Burning Wish, +1 Thoughtseize, +2 Empty the Warrens
+-2 Preordain, -1 Burning Wish
++1 Thoughtseize, +2 Empty the Warrens

 G2: It takes me a while to work through their countermagic.
 I one point I try to bait a Force with an extra LED, but it resolves and gets stolen by Dack.
 I